Fermented Foods and their benefits

 Maintaining the right balance of the good and bad bacteria in our gut is essential.
 This is where food choices come in and the beginning of understanding the benefits of fermented foods.
 A diet high in refined sugars will favour the bad bacteria in your gut, allowing them to flourish and effectively out-weigh the good.
 Fermented foods that are rich in probiotic bacteria help to restore this balance by adding good bacteria to your gut which supports a healthy gut microbiome.

 As expected, we would suggest that the best way to get your fermented food intake is by making it yourself!
 Fermented foods require minimal hands on time as it’s about mixing in the cultures and leaving them to do their job.
-Let the magic happen and before you know it your sauerkraut, kombucha or yoghurt will be teeming with healthy probiotics.
+Let the magic happen and before you know it your sauerkraut, kombucha or yoghurt or coconut yoghurt will be teeming with healthy probiotics.
 With vegetable fermentation make sure you are using as fresh, local and organic produce as you can get your hands on.
 You can ferment a huge range of vegetables with better results coming from cabbage, radishes, carrots, beetroot, turnip and apples.
 Have a play to see how much tangy fermentation flavour you like by tasting every day after a week of ferment time.

 If you are choosing to buy fermented food for their probiotic benefits and not just their delicious taste, make sure you get them from the chilled section!
 Anything that isn’t in the fridge as a finished product is likely heat treated which kills off all the good bacteria.
 Additionally, the bad news is that all the bacteria from the fermentation of beer and wine is filtered out of the finished product.
 While they may be delicious, they don’t contain the added gut health benefits.
 Make you sure include plenty of prebiotics too as this helps feed and grow the good bacteria, these can be onions, garlic, leek, asparagus, bananas and wheat flour.
 Look after your gut and it will look after you!